rathann/vmware-horizon-client/README.md

 by Dominik Mierzejewski

-Last-Updated: Mon 28 Mar 2022
+Last-Updated: Thu 29 Aug 2024

 Disclaimer
 ----------
-VMware doesn't support running the Horizon Client for Linux on Fedora, only on RHEL 8.8+ and 9.2+.
+VMware doesn't support running the Horizon Client for Linux on Fedora, only on RHEL 8.10 and 9.4.
 VMware Horizon Client EULA does not permit redistribution of their binaries, so this package exists as spec file, support files and patches only.
-Help with obtaining permission from VMware to distribute binaries is welcome.
+Help with obtaining permission from Broadcom to distribute binaries is welcome.

 Building
 --------